Mazen-Ghanaym/Session-content/SQL-TROSC/sql.md

 ```
 - DELETE

-  Use delete to delete a row data
+  Use delete to delete a row of data

     ``` SQL
         DELETE FROM <table name>